tlovely/routerjs/README.md

 # routerjs
-A simple front end router loosely inspired by Python's Flask.
+A simple client side router loosely inspired by Python's Flask.

 Of course, very experimental as this stage.